CAlamosV/Webscraping-Kununu/README.md

 This code was developed for [Caldwell, Haegele, and Heining (2024)](https://sydneec.github.io/Website/CHH_Bargain.pdf).
 "Bargaining Power and Inequality in the Labor Market."
 (Revise and Resubmit, *Quarterly Journal of Economics*).

 > **Important Notes:**
 > - This code works as of July 2024, but Kununu's website may change.
-If element and class IDs are changed but the overall structure of the website remains similar, it may suffice to update the CLASS_IDS dictionary in scrape_employer_profiles.ipynb.
+If element and class IDs are changed but the overall structure of the website remains similar, it may suffice to update the CLASS_IDS dictionary in ```scrape_employer_profiles.ipynb```.
 > - This code takes roughly 10 hours to run.
 > - By default, this code does not use a proxy rotation service, which may result in IP blocks.
 See instructions below for using ScrapingBee to avoid this issue.